 Point Lookout is a decidedly white-collar town, with fully 89.96% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Point Lookout is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Point Lookout who work in sales jobs (19.33%), teaching (13.20%), and food service (12.08%).

-One of the nice things about Point Lookout is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Point Lookout is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Point Lookout in 2022 was $85,551, which is wealthy relative to New York and the nation.
 This equates to an annual income of $342,204 for a family of four.